smarticoai/public-api/docs/interfaces/TStoreItem.md

 # Interface: TStoreItem

-TStoreItem interface describes the information of the store item defined in the system
+TStoreItem describes the information of the store item defined in the system

 ## Properties